W1gglyAshh/W1gglyAshh/README.md

 # This is W1gglyAshh

-### The user name was come from XBOX profile's random name generator
+### The username was from XBOX profile's random name generator